vpustobaev/Kotlin-Technikal-Test/README.md

-# This one was done with Kotlin
+# !!!This one was done with Kotlin
 # Go Technical Test

 ## Context